MSurfer20/C-Shell/README.md

 ### Signal Handling
 * CTRL+Z: This pushes a running foreground process into background, and has no effect if no foreground process exists.
 * CTRL+C: This terminates a foreground process by sending a SIGINT signal.
+Has no effect if there is no foreground process.
 * CTRL+D: This logs the user out of the shell.
+This signal is ignored if some command is being executed by the shell.

 ### Repeatedly executing commands
 All the commands below **work for background processes as well**
 * repeat: This command executes a command a given number of times.
 * replay: This executes a particular command repeatedly until a period of time while waiting for a certain interval before each execution.
-* baywatch: This executes either of the following commands after waiting for a fixed interval.
+* baywatch: This executes either of the following commands repeatedly after waiting for a fixed interval between every repetition, and stops only when the `q` key is pressed:
     1. interrupt: This prints the number of times the CPU(s) have been interrupted by keyboardcontroller(i8042 with IRQ 1).
     1. newborn: This displays PID of most recently created process on the system.
     1. dirty: This prints the size of the part of the memory which is dirty.